In This Article

-I've said it before, and I'll say it again: Medium-length hair is the most versatile length.
-It's long enough to tie back into a ponytail or bun yet short enough to style without spending too much time or effort (speaking of styling, check out our favorite braided hairstyles for medium-length hair).
+We've said it before, and we'll say it again: Medium-length hair is the most versatile length.
+It's long enough to tie back into a ponytail or bun—yet short enough to style without spending too much time or effort (speaking of styling, check out our favorite braided hairstyles for medium-length hair).

-As someone who's had thin and fine hair her entire life, the only length that really works for me (no matter how often I shake my fists to the sky) is medium-length.
-If my hair grows too long, it starts to look scraggly and stringy.
-If I cut it too short, it looks sad and limp.
-Medium-length gives movement and life to my hair while also keeping any little amount of natural volume that I have intact.
-But there are only so many cuts you can dream up on your own, which is why I all but hoard celeb photos for salon inspiration.
+For those with thin and fine hair, a medium-length hairstyle is a great choice.
+If hair grows too long, it starts to look scraggly and stringy.
+If cut too short, it looks sad and limp.
+A medium-length cut gives movement and life to thin hair, while also keeping any little amount of natural volume intact.
+But there are only so many cuts you can dream up on your own, which is why it is helpful to look at celeb photos for salon inspiration.

-Below, discover some of my favorite shoulder-length hairstyles and cuts for fine hair along with expert styling advice from hair industry pros Melanie Bolton and Gretchen Friese.
+Below, discover some of our favorite shoulder-length hairstyles and cuts for fine hair—along with expert styling advice from hair industry pros Melanie Bolton and Gretchen Friese.

 Note that some of the haircuts below are featured on thick-haired celebrities; however, the focus should be on the logistics of the cut, which are all suited for thin hair.

 - Melanie Bolton is a hairstylist and director of education at Flow.

 - Gretchen Friese is a BosleyMD stylist and certified trichologist.
 She has over 20 years of beauty industry experience and is based in Denver.

 While it's good to avoid over-texturizing hair with lots of layers in order to maintain and amplify fullness, that doesn't necessarily mean that you shouldn't have any layers.
 "A shoulder-length cut with light layers will still have a blunt perimeter but will have volume and movement," says Friese.
 All you need to style this look is Kérastase L'incroyable Blow-Dry Reshapable Lotion ($37) and a round brush.